gstearmit/ATLAS-Personalized-Travel-Assistant/README.md

 To run the demonstrator, which is sinchronized with the Telegram chat-bot please press <i>STEP</i> or <i>PLAY</i> on the demonstrator, and <i>START</i> on the chat-bot.

+## License

+Please refer to the ATLAS/COPYRIGHT file.

 ## ATLAS demonstrator and Chat-bot execution Examples

 ### Demonstrator Interface